apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 corresponding to the transformation padding.
 The `value` field is defined by the user input in `pad_value`

-### New TIR Op, `tir::builtin::arbitrary`
+### New TIR Op, `tir::builtin::undef`

 A placeholder that represents a valid, but arbitrary value.
-This is primarily used to allow simplifications in a producer.
-See [section on element-wise transformations](#apply-operator-element-wise-over-the-transformation-padding) for example usage, and [section on `tir.transform.RemoveArbitraryStore`](#new-lowering-transform-remove-tarbitrary) for its removal.
+This is intended for use as `BufferConstraintNode::value`, to indicate that it is legal to access the address, but that no further constraints are placed on the value present in the buffer.
+This is primarily used to allow simplifications in a producer, as any partial computations written to this space (e.g. by vectorized operations) may be left as-is.

+* Multiplication of `0 * undef` may be simplified to zero, for both integer and floating-point types.

+* A pure expression that uses `undef` can be simplified to `undef`.

+* `undef` may not occur in the indices used to access a buffer.

+* Two separate invocations instances of `undef` may not be assumed to be identical.
+For example, the expression `undef - undef` may not be simplified to zero.
+If this behavior is desired, the `undef` may be assigned in a `tir::LetStmt`,

+* Storing a value of `undef` to a buffer is a no-op, and is removed during lowering.
+(See [section on `tir.transform.RemoveUndefStore`](#new-lowering-transform-remove-tundef).)

+See [section on element-wise
+transformations](#apply-operator-element-wise-over-the-transformation-padding)
+for example usage.

 ### Buffer Annotation of Layout Transforms